abhinav12k/MoviFreak/README.md

 # Want to contribute?
 * See the [Contributer's Guide](https://github.com/abhinav78910/MoviFreak/blob/master/Contributing.md)

-# Get in Touch
-You can contact me on [Telegram](https://t.me/joinchat/KjgkxBpGfK-zgPsgBG4Mlg)

 ## Found this project useful?
 If you found this project useful, then please consider giving it a :star: on Github and sharing it with your friends via social media.